Does fearless mean the absence of fear?

-What happens when your executive team and key players actually embrace and befriend their fear of innovation and and its inevitable disruption?
+What happens when your executives, sales teams, and key players actually embrace and befriend the fear of innovation and its inevitable disruption?
 What will that look like?
-A winning culture driven by extraordinary synergistic teams; fearless, focused, interdependent, profitable.
+A winning culture driven by extraordinary sales and leadership teams; fearless, focused, interdependent, profitable.

 Enjoy business lessons learned on the mountain from a certified black diamond ski instructor and national executive consultant.
 Transform debilitating team dynamics into creative energy and robust performance.

 There are speakers who consult and consultants who speak.
 Barry Moniak is both.
 His customized presentations promote your theme and bring your event to life.
 In his engaging and insightful platform presentations, and innovative training sessions, you enjoy delightful personal experience and profound professional discovery.

 Title: What’s possible when fear is your friend?